graphefruit/Beanconqueror/README.md

 *Filesytem*: Needed to save images which you took on beans/brews etc.
-*Camera*: Needed to take picures or access the photo library to set images for your beans/brews
+*Camera*: Needed to take picures or access the photo library to set images for your beans/brews *Internet*: NOT NEEDED!
+But needed if you want to send me some analytics information to make the app better :)

 # Develop on your own